thearqamj/Cyclistic-bike-share-analysis/README.md

 |Travel 2 times longer but less frequently than members.|Travel more frequently but shorter rides (approximately half of casual riders' trip duration).|
 |Start and end their journeys near parks, museums, along the coast and other recreational sites.|Start and end their trips close to universities, residential and commercial areas.|

+## STEP 06: ACT

+After identifying the differences between casual and member riders, marketing strategies to target casual riders can be developed to persuade them to become members.

+#### Recommendations:

+1. Marketing campaigns might be conducted in spring and summer at tourist/recreational locations popular among casual riders.
+2. Casual riders are most active on weekends and during the summer and spring, thus they may be offered seasonal or weekend-only memberships.
+3. Casual riders use their bikes for longer durations than members.
+Offering discounts for longer rides may incentivize casual riders and entice members to ride for longer periods of time.